siyandong/CoScan/README.md

-# CoScan
+# Multi-Robot Collaborative Dense Scene Reconstruction (SIGGRAPH 2019)
-Implementation on top of ROS for the virtual scan of the paper Multi-Robot Collaborative Dense Scene Reconstruction (SIGGRAPH 2019).
+We provide the implementation of the optimal-mass-transport algorithm tailored for collaborative scanning along with virtual scan examples, on top of ROS.

 # Requirements
 This package depends on OpenCV, CGAL and OctoMap.
 Please install these libraries first.